 Punctuality to school is crucial.
 Lateness into school causes disruption to that individual's learning and to that of the other pupils in the class.
 It is paramount therefore that all pupils arrive at school on time.

-Any pupil arriving after 8.50am should report to the School Office.
+Any pupil arriving after 8.55am should report to the School Office to be signed in.
+Anyone signing in through the office will be asked for a reason why they are late for school.